-- The Health and Safety Adviser will: - Inform the Health Safety and Well-being Manager of the situation. - Monitor that the appropriate action has been taken. - Determine whether further advice is needed. - Determine whether the incident needs to be reported to the HSE and, if it does, ensure that a report is made. - Keep a record of the incident and carry out any necessary investigation into the cause, in conjunction with a competent person or contractor and the Health Safety and Well-being Manager as appropriate. - Co-ordinate the provision of information to staff and others that may have been affected. - Inform WNAT's Communications team where appropriate - Where appropriate, visit the site as soon as possible to provide reassurance and advice to members of staff affected. - Where appropriate, refer to and instigate the health and safety major incident procedure.
+- Monitor that the appropriate action has been taken. - Determine whether further advice is needed. - Determine whether the incident needs to be reported to the HSE and, if it does, ensure that a report is made.

+- Keep a record of the incident and carry out any necessary investigation into the cause, in conjunction with a competent person or contractor. - Co-ordinate the provision of information to staff and others that may have been affected. - Inform WNAT's Communications team where appropriate - Where appropriate, visit the site as soon as possible to provide reassurance and advice to members of staff affected. - Where appropriate, refer to and instigate the health and safety major incident procedure.